HenryQuan/Legacy/README.md

 No idea what this was.

 #### [Retry](https://www.metacritic.com/game/ios/retry)
 This was a good game back then.
-Since the creation of Fluppy Bird, people started making simple but good games that can be played over and over again.
+Since the creation of Flappy Bird, people started making simple but good games that can be played over and over again.